DryDish/simple-pipeline/ubuntu-server-setup.md

 This one is far less useful, as it only runs two lines, but nice to have for simplicity.

 # Install NodeJS 16 Manually
-Script to add PPAs and update APT cache
+Script to add PPAs and update APT cache from NodeSource
 * `curl -fsSL https://deb.nodesource.com/setup_16.x | sudo -E bash -`

 Install NodeJS and NPM